JimBowler82/JimBowler82/README.md

 ## Hi there, I'm James 👋

-I am a junior software developer from Worcestershire (UK) currently working with the [The Big Phone Store](https://github.com/JimBowler82/JimBowler82.git) delivering solutions with PHP, MySQL & Laravel, also a recent graduate of the [School of Code](https://www.schoolofcode.co.uk/) 16 week bootcamp, and student with the [Open University](http://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft) studying the final year of a Computing & IT degree 🎓.
+I am a full stack developer from Worcestershire (UK) currently working with [Image Plus](https://www.image-plus.co.uk/) delivering solutions with PHP, Laravel, MySQL, and JavaScript (Vue JS).
+I am also a graduate of the [School of Code](https://www.schoolofcode.co.uk/) 16 week bootcamp cohort 4, and student of the [Open University](http://www.open.ac.uk/courses/computing-it/degrees/bsc-computing-it-software-q62-soft) studying software engineering 🎓.

 My GitHub features projects I have created through my own learning as well as projects created while working in an agile team with the School of Code.
 I generally always have a project a on the go!